Alfred Hoche: Publications and Ideas

+Die Freigabe der Vernichtung Lebensunwerten Lebens (Allowing the Destruction of Life Unworthy of Life)

 In Binding and Hoche's book, Hoche calls for the killing of the mentally ill and especially considers those who have been what he calls "mentally or intellectually dead" since birth or early childhood.

 Hoche begins his relatively short text by reminding readers that in the society of the day (1920s Germany) deaths caused by doctors were, in some cases at least, actually taken for granted.
 He mentions the risk taken by patients during operations and the killing of a child during birth to save the life of a mother.
 Hoche stresses that none of these killings are actually legal, and although a doctor cannot always be sure of escaping prosecution, they are examples of where non-legal killings are accepted by the society of the day.

 Hoche talks about euthanasia as proposed by Binding, arguing that if killing a person would lead to other lives being saved, it would be justifiable (Consequentialism).
 Hoche believed that the killing of patients which he claimed had neither value for society, nor for themselves, should be allowed.

 Hoche was unable to establish an absolute rule for the first group (incurable illness) as they had not all "lost their objective and subjective value of life" and so concentrated on the second group, which he presumed had already done so.
 It is clear that this group would be substantially larger than the first.

 Again Hoche saw an important difference in the people belonging to this group and he split it accordingly.
 He divided the group into people that have entered this condition later in life after "being mentally normal or at least average for a period of their life" (Dementia Paralytica/ Dementia Praecox) and in those that had either been born in the condition or where this had occurred in early childhood.
 Hoche argued that anyone born with this condition could never have developed any emotional relationship to their environment or family, whereas a person who had lived normally for most of their life would have had this possibility.
 This would enable them to display thankfulness or reverence and to connect strong memories to these feelings.
 This was important to take into account when deciding on a killing, yet it was not to be equated with the killing of another human being.